hannobraun/hanno.braun-odw.eu/website/content/notes/programmatic-cad/index.md

 [[extra.updates]]
 date = 2021-10-13
 text = """
-Add separate section about CAD kernels; update section about programs to refer back to it.
+Added separate section about CAD kernels; updated section about programs to refer back to it.
 Other minor tweaks.
 """
 +++